datamaverickhq/bootcamp-checklist/.github/ISSUE_TEMPLATE/-your-github-username-.md

 - [ ] [How to form realistic expectations about data](https://towardsdatascience.com/how-to-form-realistic-expectations-about-data-622e85ab62cb).
 A Medium article by Cassie Kozyrkov.
 6 minutes.
 Free.
 - [ ] [Importing & Cleaning Data with Python](https://datacamp.pxf.io/kjDx4V).
 A DataCamp skill assessment.
 10 minutes.
 - [ ] [Data Manipulation with Python](https://datacamp.pxf.io/15n4Gz).
 A DataCamp skill assessment.
 10 minutes.
+- [ ] How to Create Engaging Data Analysis Projects.
+A  livestream with Q&A with me (David Venturi) in the Data Maverick Discord community.
+1 hour.
-- [ ] **Project: Exploratory Data Analysis.** Your third project.
+- [ ] **Project: Exploratory Data Analysis.** Your second project.
 Completed on [DataCamp Workspace](https://datacamp.pxf.io/YgErze) using the livestream from the Python Programming section as a guide.
 8 hours.

 ## Data Visualization & Statistics